dsdiser/aberration_game/Notes.md

 Design ideas:
 - Dying means going back a level and losing your last aberration?

+## New idea?

+- Make the game horror esque?
+- Enemy tanks light up their flashlight to show as active
+- Bullets light up
+- The aberration are the enemy tanks you are fighting
+- Should try to make them look ghost-like

 Don't forget!
 - Music
 - Sound effects
 - Lighting

+### Monday 4/3
+Finished:
+- Some lighting work
+- Occlusion on boxes and walls
+- Point light on player
+- Light bullets

+Todo:
+- Drop the 2d line from the player, add it in at lower opacity for the enemy.
+- Add some way to make permanent lighting in the level

 ### Sunday 3/3
 Finished: